Joydotcom/Node-Homework/DynamicREADME.md

   ## INSTALLATION
-   Please Run : npm i
+   npm i
   ## USAGE
   ReadMe Generator
   ## LICENSE
   This project is licensed under : APACHE 2.0
   ## CONTRIBUTING
-  Please Add and Commit frequently!
+  Add and Commit often.
   ## TESTS
-  To run tests run the following command : Please Run : npm run test
+  To run tests run the following command : npm run test

   ## QUESTIONS
   If you have any questions about the repo, open and issue or contact